-Email delivery rates continue to be extremely high in every round of invitations, ranging from 97-99%.
-SMS delivery rates have also remained high at 89.6% for the first SMS invitation (utilising all available UK mobile numbers).
-Completion via SMS link was responsible for 40% of all the online survey responses received during cohort D.
+Email delivery rates continue to be extremely high in every round of invitations, above 95%.
+SMS delivery rates have also remained above 85%.
+Completion via SMS link was responsible for 34% of all the online survey responses received during cohort D.